Amazon's NY exit spurs reactions on money saved and jobs lost

-NEW YORK (Reuters) - Amazon.com Inc’s decision on Thursday to scrap its proposal to locate a second headquarters in the Queens borough of New York City ignited a sea of dueling reactions on Twitter, with some calling it a victory for working people while others said it meant that fewer people would work.
+NEW YORK, Feb 14 (Reuters) - Amazon.com Inc’s decision on Thursday to scrap its proposal to locate a second headquarters in the Queens borough of New York City ignited a sea of dueling reactions on Twitter, with some calling it a victory for working people while others said it meant that fewer people would work.

 Some people who praised the pullout included references to the wealth of Amazon’s chief executive and founder, Jeff Bezos, the world’s richest man with an estimated fortune of about $135 billion, while many who saw the decision as a blow to New York cited the loss of potentially tens of thousands of new jobs.